People in severe hardship get emergency cash

 Photo by Ahsanjaya: https://www.pexels.com/photo/a-person-looking-the-wallet-8719570/

-Thousands of households in severe financial difficulty will have a lifeline thanks to changes to the Discretionary Assistance fund urged by the Bevan Foundation.
+Thousands of households in severe financial difficulty get cash help thanks to changes to the Discretionary Assistance Fund urged by the Bevan Foundation.

 Insight

-The DAF provides one-off payments to people in crisis and has seen demand soar during the cost of living crisis.
+The Discretionary Assistance Fund (DAF) provides one-off payments to people in financial crisis. and has seen demand soar in recent years.
 We found that DAF has many more more demands on it than it was designed for, and that there was some confusion about the rules and reports of difficulties accessing the fund.

 Ideas

-• The value of DAF payments should be increased in line with inflation.
+• The value of DAF emergency payments to be increased at least in line with inflation.

-• The frequency of payments should be standardised at 7 days apart (instead of 28 days)
+• The frequency of emergency payments to be standardised at 7 days apart (instead of 28 days)

-• The number of payments someone is eligible for should be five in 12 months not three.
+• The number of emergency payments that someone is eligible for should be five in 12 months not three.

 Outcomes

-• the average value of DAF payments being increased by inflation i.e. 11%
+• the average value of DAF emergency payments being increased by inflation i.e. 11% in 2023/24

-• payments being allowed every 7 days rather than 28 days apart
+• emergency payments being allowed every 7 days rather than 28 days apart, with up to three payments in 12 months

 Search